Skip to content

 Then the Region text field will display the values in the Region column in the RegionInContinent table in the CountryFiltered datamodel:

-Now that the left panel is done, we will split the right panel into three and create three V Bar charts.
+Now that the left panel is done, split the right panel into three and create three V Bar charts.
 The top most bar chart will plot Continent vs. Population from the Country table:

 The middle bar chart will plot Region vs. TotalPopulation from the RegionInContinent table: